KennethanCeyer/OKR/README.md

 - :tada: Welcoming for a lot of people, Join deep into community

 ### Key Results

-- Writing a blog post at least `1` by a month
+- Key 1: Writing a blog post at least `1` by a month
-- Speaking the presentation in the community at least `3` for this quarter
+- Key 2: Speaking the presentation in the community at least `3` for this quarter
-- Making at least `3` party of community
+- Key 3: Making at least `3` party of community
-- Read `30` raddit articles, `20` blogs posts, `10` research papers on the internet
+- Key 4: Read `30` raddit articles, `20` blogs posts, `10` research papers on the internet

 ----